 Changes in the fair value of the interest rate swaps designated as cash flow hedges (i.e., hedging the exposure to variability in expected future cash flows that is attributable to a particular risk) are recorded in Other comprehensive income (loss), net of tax.
 If interest rate derivatives designated as cash flow hedges are terminated, the balance in Accumulated other comprehensive income (loss) attributable to those derivatives is reclassified into earnings, within Interest expense, over the remaining life of the hedged debt.
+Net after-tax gains (losses) recorded in Other comprehensive income relating to interest rate cash flow hedges during the three and six months ended March 31, 2024 included a net after-tax gain of \$67 million, that was realized upon the Company's termination of its forward starting interest rate swaps in the second quarter of fiscal year 2024.

 For interest rate swaps designated as fair value hedges (i.e., hedges against the exposure to changes in the fair value of an asset or a liability or an identified portion thereof that is attributable to a particular risk), changes in the fair value of the interest rate swaps offset changes in the fair value of the fixed rate debt due to changes in market interest rates.
-Amounts recorded during the three months ended December 31, 2024 and 2023 were immaterial to the Company's consolidated financial results.
+Amounts recorded during the three and six months ended March 31, 2025 and 2024 were immaterial to the Company's consolidated financial results.

-The notional amounts of the Company's interest rate-related derivative instruments as of December 31, 2024 and September 30, 2024 were as follows:
+The notional amounts of the Company's interest rate-related derivative instruments as of March 31, 2025 and September 30, 2024 were as follows:

-(Millions of dollars) Hedge Designation December 31, 2024 Septen nber 30, 2024 Interest rate swaps (a) Fair value hedges \$ 700 \$ 700
+(Millions of dollars) Hedge Designation March 31, 2025 September 30, 2024 Interest rate swaps (a) Fair value hedges \$ 700 \$ 700